massgov/mayflower-patternlab/styleguide/source/_patterns/02-molecules/press-teaser.md

 ### Description
-Short teaser for a related press event
+Short teaser for a related press event with an optional image

 ### Status
 * Stable as of 5.0.0